elenabarry/emojional/README.md

 ## Test Train Dev Split

-In the original paper the authors used a training folder which contained the datasets train.txt, test.txt and dev.txt in a 91.8% train, 4.1% test, 4.1% develop split, and a testing folder which contained 20 identical true samples in train.txt, test.txt and dev.txt.

-Our full dataset consisted of 12205 true samples and 1000 of false samples.
-We also used the same 91.8% train, 4.1% test, 4.1% develop split.
+Our full dataset consists of 10854 true samples and 890 of false samples.
+We use a 91.8% train, 4.1% test, 4.1% develop split.

-### My Data Folder
+### Our Data Folder

+The data we used to train the model can be found here.

 #### Training Folder

-* Train.txt consists of 11205 true samples.
+* Train.txt consists of 9964 true samples.
-* Test.txt consists of 500 true samples and 500 false samples.
+* Test.txt consists of 445 true samples and 445 false samples.
-* Dev.txt consists of 500 true samples and 500 false samples which are different from then test.txt.
+* Dev.txt consists of 445 true samples and 445 false samples which are different from then test.txt.

-Training folder uses all true samples available spread over the three datasets The training folder also uses a total of 500 negative samples

 #### Testing Folder